Skip to Content

 You may be wondering: Do I need to dress conservatively in Palawan?
 What should I wear in Palawan to go island hopping?
 Essentially, what should I pack for Palawan?

-I’ve been to Palawan twice in the past five years, so I’ve learnt the hard way exactly what is and isn’t worth packing.
+I’ve been to Palawan twice in the past five years, so I have learnt the hard way exactly what is and isn’t worth packing.

-There are a few key things you need to think about when deciding what to wear in Palawan: the temperature, weather forecast, cultural expectations, mosquito protection and Palawan’s primary activity, island hopping.
+There are a few key things you need to think about when deciding what to wear in Palawan: the temperature, weather, cultural expectations, mosquito protection and Palawan’s primary activity, island hopping.

 Palawan is predominantly Catholic, so it’s important not to flaunt around town in a bikini top.